Education Hub

 7. Cover your outdoor AC unit

-Clean the debris around the AC unit and put a cover over your unit.
-Above all, make sure the cover is not too tight to avoid rust, caused by condensation.
+Above all, make sure the cover is made out of breathable material or is not too tight to avoid rust, caused by moisture build-up (condensation).

 8. Consider installing an HRV (Heat Recovery Ventilator)

-You’ll be closing the windows and doors this winter, which means you’ll have less fresh air in your home.
-An HRV brings fresh air into your home and creates a healthier indoor air environment.
 It provides your house with ventilation and controls wintertime condensation that can damage windows, insulation, and furniture.
 Because of this, it’s like having your windows open in the winter!

 9. Get your ducts cleaned